memgraph/documentation/pages/querying/performance-optimization.md

 |-------------------- single query -----------------|
 ```

+The part 1 and part 2 are similar to separate queries, that share a common `m` variable.

 The clauses that cause a query split are `MATCH,` `MERGE,` `OPTIONAL MATCH,` `WITH`, and `UNION.` This will
 lead to wrong results and more duplicated data in the query pipeline, which leads to poor performance.

 ## Index hinting

-When executing a query, Memgraph needs to decide where in the query graph to
+When executing a query, Memgraph query planner needs to decide where in the query it should
 start matching.
 To get the optimal match, it checks the MATCH clause conditions
 and finds the index that's likely to be the best choice, if there are multiple indexes
 to choose from.